jp-asadon/asadon_ncp1102/README.md

-This repository contains all python activities  performed under my academic course NCP1102: Programming Logic and Design using Python.
+This repository contains all programming activities  performed under my academic course NCP1102: Programming Logic and Design using Python.